Hello and welcome to the podcast of the Lotus Eaters, episode 1248 for September 9th, 2025.

 Whatever.

-I'm I'm happy to say I'm happy to say that if you're in your forties or thirties or whatever she was and having relations with a 15-year-old or something slightly perverted.
+I'm happy to say that if you're in your 40s or 30s or whatever she was and having relations with a 15-year-old, there's something slightly perverted.

-Just I'll let a thousand Frenchmen get stabbed on the street before we let the national rally in.
+Genuinely like Mr. Waternus in Monsters Inc., I'll let a thousand Frenchmen get stabbed on the street before we're at the national rallying.

 Precisely.

-And they did the same thing again in the last presidential election, when it was again them two, and in the legislative election, this is the snap legislative election that Macau called for in 2024, so last year as well, um,
+And they did the same thing again in the last presidential election when it was again them two.

-I don't know how long you they can play that trick for.
+I don't know how long they can play that trick for.

-I don't know how long or that game.
+I don't know how long, or that gambit they'll say.

-It's pretty transparent that they're sort of biding their time, biding their time until they feel that this uh insane experiment is sufficiently irreversible.
+It's pretty transparent that they're sort of biding their time, biding their time, until they feel that this insane experiment is sufficiently irreversible.

 That seems to be the story.

-Um these guys are so committed to hating themselves and hating their country, and and so adamant that the purpose of the government of the nation state is not to serve the nation state, that they will go to any lengths to make sure that Marine Le Pen doesn't get into power.
+So these guys are so committed to hating themselves and hating their country and so adamant that the purpose of the government of the nation-state is not to serve the nation-state, that they will go to any lengths to make sure that Marine Le Pen doesn't get into power.

-It's like the leftists here that try and paint Nigel As uh a fascist or something.
+It's like the leftists here that try and paint Nigel as a fascist or something.

 It's the same thing.

-They're a million in a relationship with a Sri Lankan.
+They're a Mesians in a relationship with a Sri Lankan.

 Right.

-Like you're not very neo-Nazi at that stage.
+Like, you're not very neo-Nazi at that time.

 Yes.